 Which batch numbers may not be recognised for travel to the EU?

-The EU Digital Covid Certificate is now in operation to allow travel without the requirement to quarantine, but it will reportedly not recognise the Indian-made AstraZeneca vaccines with the batch numbers 4120Z001, 4120Z002 and 4120Z003.
+However, although the EU Digital Covid Certificate is now in operation to allow travel without the requirement to quarantine, some countries will reportedly not recognise the Indian-made AstraZeneca vaccines with the batch numbers 4120Z001, 4120Z002 and 4120Z003.

 The Pfizer, Moderna, Johnson & Johnson and the AstraZeneca vaccine manufactured in the UK or Europe, sold under the brand name Vaxzevria, are currently the only vaccines approved by the European Medicines Agency (EMA), which regulates vaccinations in the bloc.

-However, Prime Minister Boris Johnson has said he is "very confident" there "will not prove to be a problem" for travellers who have received an Indian-made Covid jab.
+However, Prime Minister Boris Johnson previously said he is "very confident" there "will not prove to be a problem" for travellers who have received an Indian-made Covid jab.

 Downing Street said the UK's Medicines and Healthcare products Regulatory Agency (MHRA) had shared its assessment of the vaccines with the EMA to assist with the approvals process.